MOACChain/MOAC-DOCS/Docs/SCS.rst

 Smart Contract Server(SCS) clients are the key components of the MicroChain in MOAC network.

+The most recent client version is v1.0.8, which
 We have some video instructions for developers to setup MicroChains.

 **English tutorials:**